-I painted my builder grade bathroom vanity 2 years ago but I’ve never painted kitchen cabinets before and, let me tell you, it’s one tough job.
+I painted my builder grade bathroom vanity 2 years ago but I’ve never painted kitchen cabinets before.
+Let me tell you, it’s one tough job.

 There are so many tutorials online on painting kitchen cabinets, but I thought I’d just quickly skim through a few steps and share some tips.

 Once all of my doors were removed and numbered, I used a high grit sandpaper and sanded the front and back of each.
-Then I used a mixture of TSP and warm water to thoroughly wipe down the door to remove the dust from sanding and grease from cooking.
+Then I used a mixture of TSP and warm water to thoroughly wipe down the door.
+Doing this helped to remove the dust from sanding and grease from cooking.

-A quick note about primer…because I have used this paint before, I knew that it took several coats to cover well so, hoping to cut out at least one extra coat, I got my primer tinted in the same color as my paint.
+A quick note about primer.
+I’ve used this paint before so I knew that it took several coats to cover well.
+Hoping to cut out at least one extra coat, I had my primer tinted in the same color as my paint.
 It doesn’t cost extra and I didn’t have to worry about covering up a bright white color.

-Some online tutorials state that you don’t need to sand between coats, but I’m not taking any chances that the finish on my newly painted cabinets doesn’t last.
+Some online tutorials state that you don’t need to sand between coats, but I’m not taking any chances.
 I’d rather do the job right the first time so I don’t have to redo it in a year.
 Hopefully my diligence pays off and, if it doesn’t, you’ll be the first to know. 😉

 I didn’t use any special painting techniques, just a brush to paint the inset panels, working carefully to not spread my paint too thin but not letting it puddle.
 Then I used a small roller to cover everything else.
 I let that dry for at least 24 hours (usually longer) and then I would lightly sand, wipe away the dust and paint again…X3.

 Painting the cabinets was a much easier task.
-I followed the same steps with sanding, cleaning, priming, sanding and painting, but I had to add a step of filling staple holes with wood putty and sanding once dry, something that I didn’t have to do with the doors and drawers.
+I followed the same steps with sanding, cleaning, priming, sanding and painting.
+I did have to add a step of filling staple holes with wood putty and sanding once dry, something that I didn’t have to do with the doors and drawers.
 Have I told you how much I love to sand (she says as she rolls her eyes)?